futurechimp/bdk-wallet-experiment/README.md

 Ok, seems doable.
 Let's explore the code.

-So we have two keys, a block number afte which funds can be unvaulted, and an abstract policy.
+We have two keys, a block number after which funds can be unvaulted, and an abstract policy sitting in a string.
 What happens next?

-They do a mutable string replace to sub the `after` parameter into the policy, compile the policy (without the keys in place) and check if the policy is sane.
+They do a mutable string replace to sub the `after` parameter into the policy, compile the policy (without the keys in place), and check if the policy is sane.

 Only after sanity checking the policy do they take the miniscript of the compiled policy and turn it into a `wsh` **descriptor**, subbing in the keys: